Tours & Day Trips in Cluj-Napoca

 Best Tours and Top Things to do in Cluj-Napoca

-Planning to visit Cluj-Napoca in 2022?
-Great idea – here’s some inspiration to help you plan your trip!
+Planning to visit Cluj-Napoca?
+Great idea – here’s some inspiration to help you plan your trip and choose the best Cluj-Napoca tours!

 - Cluj-Napoca - the unofficial capital of Transylvania!

 You need at least one full day, best is two, to visit the city of Cluj-Napoca.
-Besides a leisurely walk in the city there are many attractions you should consider most of them outdoor and not overcrowded, making this a very safe destination after the Covid pandemic.
+Besides a leisurely walk in the city, there are many attractions you should consider, most of them outdoor and not overcrowded, making this a very safe destination after the Covid pandemic.
+Cluj-Napoca is the perfect place for history buffs and art lovers, with its rich cultural heritage and an abundance of museums and monuments to explore.

 If you are a fan of architecture, Cluj will not disappoint.
-In churches and cathedrals alone, it combines the Gothic style of St. Michael’s Church, a Romano Catholic edifice dominating Union Square, with the local Orthodox tradition of the Orthodox Cathedral in Avram Iancu Square, near the Museum of the Cluj Mitropoly, and the Franciscan Church and Monastery.
+In churches and cathedrals alone, it combines the Gothic style of St. Michael’s Church, a Romano Catholic edifice dominating Union Square, with the local Orthodox tradition of the Orthodox Cathedral in Avram Iancu Square (Piata Avram Iancu in Romanian), near the Museum of the Cluj Mitropoly, and the Franciscan Church and Monastery.
+If architecture is what makes you fall in love with a certain place, then the Gothic style of St. Michael will captivate you at first sight, and that’s just one of many.

-And when you are done with your trip through Christianity and its architectural representations, you end up the museum district of the city centre, right between the Transylvanian Ethnographic Museum and the Museum of Transylvanian National History.
+And when you are done with your trip through Christianity and its architectural representations, you end up in the museum district of the city centre, right between the Transylvanian Ethnographic Museum and the Museum of Transylvanian National History.
 If you plan to see them on the same day, start early and expect to get side-tracked by the many other side attractions and alleys in the Old Town.
 Casa Matia, a former medieval inn and the birthplace of Matia Corvin, son of Iancu de Hunedoara, is in the vicinity, as well as the Cluj-Napoca Art Museum.
-Lots to be seen and enjoyed!

 Cluj-Napoca is famous for its culinary experiences boasting some of the best restaurants in Romania.
 When you are in the city center, don’t miss out on BARACCA gourmet restaurant seen by international food bloggers and locals alike as one of the best in the country.
 Come for the food, stay for the fancy establishment, welcoming staff, and relaxing atmosphere.
 Via Restaurant is another great option in the city centre, with a diverse menu that will make you sorry there are only so many meals to be had in a day.

-Cluj’s Old Town area is like the Bermuda Triangle for foodies and coffee lovers.
-No matter how many places you try, you will always feel there is that one cool, fancy or interesting place you saw and did not get to go.
+Cluj’s Old Town area is like the Bermuda Triangle for foodies and coffee lovers, making it the perfect starting point for a fun Cluj walking tour.
+No matter how many places you try, you will always feel there is that one cool, fancy, or interesting place you saw and did not get to go.
 Don’t worry, this is how locals feel too!
 That’s why we recommend tourists to extend their stay and take it slow.
-The true Transylvanian spirit is to take it easy, relax, no rush, enjoy life, have a good meal and spend time with friends and family out in the
+The true Transylvanian spirit is to take it easy, relax, no rush, enjoy life, have a good meal, and spend time with friends and family.

-But if your time is limited maximize it by going on a food tour in Cluj-Napoca to visit a farmer’s market and taste regional dishes, deserts and specialty coffee with a local guide who knows his way around a spoon and fork.
+But if your time is limited, maximize it by going on a food tour in Cluj-Napoca to visit a farmer’s market and taste regional dishes, desserts, and specialty coffee with a local guide who knows his way around a spoon and fork.

 Some visitors like to end a day walking around town with a trip to Cetatuia Hill for a sunset walk and maybe a bite to eat at some of the food vans on top.
 A cool beer or a delicious hot chocolate can well complement the view of the city whose heart you have been exploring all day long.

-120 meters deep, the Turda Salt Mine is not only a spectacular underground formation with huge grottas, but a historical monument, an amusement park, and a relaxing oasis surrounded by salty air, so beneficial for the lungs and overall health.
-There is bowling, mini golf, a ride on the Ferris Wheel, pool, and tennis tables, and you can even book a ride on the salty waters of Mine Lake Terezia for an even more immersive experience in the heart of Transylvania.
+120 meters deep, the fascinating Salt Mine of Turda is not only a spectacular underground formation with huge grottas, but also a historical monument, an amusement park, and a relaxing oasis surrounded by salty air, so beneficial for the lungs and overall health.
+In this underground theme park, you can try bowling, mini golf, a ride on the Ferris Wheel, the pool, and the tennis tables, and you can even book a boat ride on the salty waters of Mine Lake Terezia for an even more immersive experience in the heart of Transylvania.

 If you’re worried about being in closed, confined spaces in the post-Covid era, rest assured that safety measures are in place.
 All public facilities are sanitized frequently.
 Visitors are advised to use hand sanitizer, to avoid crowds, to use the stairs (for those physically fit) not only the elevators, and to come in early to have enough time to enjoy everything underground.
 Even people with minor claustrophobia feel safe here!